 The Fellowship experience is further enhanced through partnerships and the expert speakers who join our professional development sessions.

-Pilot Light is proud to invite a variety of speakers to share their knowledge and expertise with fellows each month.
+Pilot Light is proud to invite a variety of speakers to share their knowledge and expertise with Fellows each month.
 These are a few we had the privilege to welcome recently:

 • Geeta Maker-Clark, MD, Integrative Family Medicine Director, Integrative Nutrition and Advocacy at NorthShore University Health System; Director, Food is Power program – Montessori School of Englewood; Co-Director, Culinary Medicine Curriculum Clinical Assistant Professor, Pritzker School of Medicine, University of Chicago